arackcheev/master/servicenodeSETUP.md

 * The latest wallet of each currency you want to support on your service node (fully synced, encrypted)

-* Properly configured .conf files each wallet
+* Properly configured .conf files for each wallet

 ## Service Node Setup